Fred-Abongo/Data-Visualization/Generating_Data/README.md

 This file 1-scatter_squares.py, generates a scatter plot of the squares of numbers from 1 to 1000.
 It starts by creating a list of x-values from 1 to 1000.
 Then a list comprehension is used to calculate the y-values, which are the squares of the x-values.
 The plt.scatter function is used to create the scatter plot, and the plt.axis function is used to suet the range for each axis.
 Finally, the plot is displayed with a title and labeled axes.

 matplotlib can color points individually in a scatter plot, this file , 2-scatter_squares.py will create a scatter plot with markers that have no outlines.
 Thiscan be useful for creating a cleaner, more minimalist look in the plots

+This file 3-scatter_squares.py, colormap are used to represent the y_values as colors, providing a visual representation of the data.
+The points with lower y-values are coloured light blue while the points with larger y-values dark blue.